davidfellner12/web-crawler/README.md

 🕷️ Python Web Crawler
 A simple and extensible Python web crawler that:
+Scrapped content will be used for rag refinement later on.

 ✅ Recursively crawls pages within a single domain